Annual Plan FAQS

 Te Ao Mārama Inc are a partner in several key work programmes and projects across our water and land, coastal, climate change and community resilience and biodiversity and biosecurity portfolios.
 These programmes and projects are advanced under the oversight of our Regional Services Committee (Rōpū Ratonga-a-Rohe), Strategy and Policy Committee (Rautaki me Mahere), and Climate Change Sub-Committee, which all include mana whena representatives.

 At a staff level, there are also a number of working groups designed to enable a joined up approach to regional matters, predominately in the resource management space.
-These matters include a co-ordinated collaborative approach to RMA reform and National Planning Standard implementation, as well as a number of joint projects such as Light Detection and Ranging (LiDAR) acquisition.

 How does ES accommodate climate change mitigation and adaption within its annual plan?